 Here, a wildcard SSL certificate can be the best option as it allows you to secure the primary domain and several subdomains.
 Several CAs offer wildcard certificates like Sectigo wildcard, Comodo Wildcard SSL, GlobalSign Wildcard SSL, RapidSSL wildcard that you can choose to secure your ecommerce website.
 Securing your site is critical, but it will be a plain lousy shopping experience without the right design.

 Designing an ecommerce website is not just about adding fancy stock images but also making it functional.
 Your ecommerce platform needs to have a seamless navigational capability and highly responsive design for a smoother shopping experience.
 Here, you need to provide an advanced search feature for users to find products quickly.

 Your customers can have different filters and subcategories to search for products with such a feature.
 Another important aspect is to have a visual hierarchy for your website.
 It allows your users to find what they are looking for without much hassle.
 Here is a hierarchy that you can follow for designing your ecommerce website:

 - Brand logo and name in the header

 - Advanced search bar

 Every ecommerce website can fail, but certain factors make it more likely.
 If you have a well-planned ecommerce strategy, your chances of success will be greater.
 If you are having trouble with your current ecommerce platform, our blog post will help you improve the quality and increase your sales.
 With the increasing market size of ecommerce platforms, you need to consider all the factors and devise a plan to cope with the reasons for failure.

 Photo credit: The feature image has been done by NMedia.This guest article has been submitted by Riya Sander.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.